 He has also released a Christmas jingle, collaborating with ‘Wills and The Willings’.

 5) Never too late for studies

 In 2019, at the age of 46, Gareth Ainsworth graduated from the University of Liverpool.
 He completed the Diploma in Professional Studies in Football Management which was provided by the ‘League Managers Association’ which is a union of all the managers in the Premier League, EFL and national team managers in English association football.

-His Office by the training ground consists of his Fender Guitar hung on a guitar stand and there is also FourFourTwo’s 2019/20 League One predictions hung on one of the walls.
-At the start of the season, FourFourTwo had predicted Wycombe to be relegated out of League one and they ended up winning the whole damn thing.
-Gareth fees that the poster acts as a reminder of how far the Club has come in terms of success and how have people changed their view towards the Club.
+His office by the training ground consists of his Fender Guitar hung on a guitar stand and there are also FourFourTwo’s 2019/20 League One predictions hung on one of the walls.
+At the start of the season, FourFourTwo had predicted Wycombe to be relegated out of League one and they ended up winning the whole thing!
+Gareth feels that the poster acts as a reminder of how far the club has come in terms of success and how have people changed their view toward the club.

 Wycombe Wanderers boss Gareth Ainsworth still has it!
 Lovely free kick for @Finch_FC1 in the Bracknell Sunday League Cup Final. #nonleague #chairboys @wwfcofficial vid: @lukeaxtonhall Link: https://t.co/iUps6sG2k0 pic.twitter.com/4oDNkttkbL

 — Football in Berkshire🏡 (@fiberkshire) May 11, 2019